 In basketball, it is illegal to touch the ball when it has a chance of going in the basket.
 This is known as goaltending.
 The difference between goaltending and basket interference can be confusing to understand.
 You may also be confused about the difference between a blocked shot and goaltending.
-In this tutorial, we'll explain the difference between goaltending, basket interference, and blocked shots.
+Read on to learn more about what constitutes a goaltending violation in basketball.